With its golf course and spa, the Westin Cairo is all about wellbeing. And it’s perfect for a staycation. Here’s my hotel review.

 I finish my stay with a treatment at the 3,000-square-meter Heavenly Spa, which boasts 10 therapy rooms in a sleek, minimalist setting.
 As I lay on the massage table, a therapist rubs away the knots in my back and there’s a bowl of fresh, white flowers underneath.
 The room is airy with light coming in from a window that overlooks a small garden.
 My thoughts wander and it feels miles away from the city.

 The day begins with a breakfast buffet and coffee, then a short but indulgent line of half-hour treatments offered for problem areas like the neck, shoulders and upper back.
-These areas are often tense on anyone who spends most of their days on a laptop, and my masseuse tells me a few times to relax because I’m unconsciously tensing my shoulders.
+These areas are often tense on anyone who spends most of their days on a laptop.
+And my masseuse tells me to relax because I’m unconsciously tensing my shoulders.

 The treatment does wonders – I can turn my neck again without resistance or cramps.

 Afterwards, a tour of the spa and lounge areas showcase the open-air feel and bright lights that fill the spa.
 Even in the jacuzzi there are tall windows and a door into a small garden filled with palm trees and sunshine.